 - Moderate swelling

 - Dislocation of the toe bone

-- The skin around the toe turning red, blue, or purple
+- Extensive bruising, with the skin around the toe turning red, blue, or purple

 Stubbed Toe Diagnosis